pytorch/tutorials/prototype_source/ios_gpu_workflow.rst

 Use C++ APIs
 ---------------------

-In this section, we'll be using the `HelloWorld example <https://github.com/pytorch/ios-demo-app>`_ to demonstrate how to use the C++ APIs to run our model.
-The first thing we need to do is to build a custom iOS LibTorch from Source.
+In this section, we'll be using the `HelloWorld example <https://github.com/pytorch/ios-demo-app>`_ to demonstrate how to use the C++ APIs.
+The first thing we need to do is to build a custom LibTorch from Source.
 Make sure you have deleted the **build** folder from the previous step in PyTorch root directory.
 Then run the command below

 .. code:: shell

     IOS_ARCH=arm64 ./scripts/build_ios.sh -DUSE_PYTORCH_METAL=ON

-Note `IOS_ARCH` tells the script to build a arm64 version of Libtorch.
-This is because the PyTorch Metal is only available for the iOS devices that support the Apple A9 chip or above.
+Note ``IOS_ARCH`` tells the script to build a arm64 version of Libtorch.
+This is because in PyTorch, Metal is only available for the iOS devices that support the Apple A9 chip or above.
 Once the build finished, follow the `Build PyTorch iOS libraries from source <https://pytorch.org/mobile/ios/#build-pytorch-ios-libraries-from-source>`_ section from the iOS tutorial to setup the XCode settings properly.
-Also, don't forget to copy the `./mobilenetv2_metal.pt` to your XCode project.
+Don't forget to copy the `./mobilenetv2_metal.pt` to your XCode project.

 The last step is to change the ``predictImage`` method in ``TorchModule.mm``